 Boralex seeks to optimize service and maintenance work for its assets.
-Accordingly, the Corporation opts in some cases to bring in-house maintenance activities while conserving or even renegotiating external maintenance contracts.
+Accordingly, the Corporation sometimes opts to bring maintenance activities in-house, while conserving or even renegotiating external maintenance contracts.
 In fact, the Corporation is currently analyzing various service and maintenance optimization scenarios for its farms in operation.